 * *Implementors are free (and encouraged) to invent their own properties, * using names built on their own URIs.

-* * @param name The property name, which is a non-null fully-qualified URI. * * @return The current value of the property. * * @throws SAXNotRecognizedException If the property * value can't be assigned or retrieved. * @throws SAXNotSupportedException When the * XMLReader recognizes the property name but * cannot determine its value at this time. * @throws NullPointerException Ifname
+* * @param name The property name, which is a non-null fully-qualified URI. * * @return The current value of the property. * * @throws SAXNotRecognizedException If the property * value can't be assigned or retrieved. * @throws SAXNotSupportedException When the * XMLReader recognizes the property name but * cannot determine its value at this time. * @throws NullPointerException Ifname is null.

 *